Why You Want to Recognize Employees

-People who feel appreciated end up experiencing more self-worth and their ability to contribute to the company.
-The result is a happier and more productive employee.
+People who feel appreciated end up experiencing more self-worth and their ability to contribute to the company increases as a result.
+You then experience a happier and more productive employee.
 Although these beliefs about employee recognition are commonly held by employers, why is it that employee recognition is so closely guarded in many organizations?

 Why Is Employee Recognition Scarce?